gormanlearncode/learncode/README.md

 15) Click visit site.
 16) You have deployed a web page with code that moves a square!
 17) Go to setting Pages to open your web page.
-18) When you make changes cached copies of your old page will be in your browswer, oen a new "Incognito" tab each time to force it to refresh your page.
+18) When you make changes, old copiues of your page will be cached in your browswer.
+"Open Link in new Incognito Widow" will force it to refresh your page.
 19) In the top right of your browser, click on the tripple dots, select more tools, select developer tools.
 20) Select the **Console** tab to see the debug comments from you code. (or errors if you have errors)